SPR has conducted many projects focused on issues involving or affecting

 research also involved a Delphi panel of methodologists and youth experts in

-Canada and the U.S. (for Human Resources Development Canada, 1995-96);
+Canada and the U.S. (for Human Resources Development Canada, 1995-96).

-consultants such as Dr. Julian Tanner (Consultant on Youth
+Dr. Julian Tanner (Consultant on Youth